LaunchCodeEducation/intro-to-programming-csharp/src/chapters/terminal/exercises.rst

    directory.

 #.
 In the terminal, use ``mkdir`` to create a folder on the Desktop called
-   'my_first_directory'.
+   "my_first_directory".
 Look on your Desktop.
 Do you see it?

 #.
 Use ``cd my_first_directory/`` to move inside that directory.